gzguevara/gzguevara/README.md

   <td> <p align="center">
     TicTacToe
   </p> </td>
-  <td> 10 x 10 TicTacToe with a terminal interface.
-Here you can see my ability to write a large program with many interacting function.</td>
+  <td> This is a 10 x 10 TicTacToe with a terminal interface, which I wrote in my free time.
+It contains many interacting fuctions and a strategy algorithm.</td>
   <td><a href = "https://github.com/gzguevara/Complete-Programs/blob/master/TicTacToe.py">Code</a></td>
 </tr>